Charles Lloyd New Quartet and Friends

 Did you feel anything different this time around recording a duo album with Jason as opposed to the quartet, or is it all part of the same fabric?

 Yeah, you’re naked.
 We made that sound.
 It’s a homemade pancake.

 Can you talk more about that sound and how your relationship with ECM has built it?

 I like the idea of being in one place for a long time and developing something.
 When I recorded Fish Out Of Water, I just went in and played.
 Some of the big companies have come to me, but I have a home here.
 I always knew that ECM made great sound, hermetically sealed, but I need what I need, because I’m a sound seeker.

 What you’re looking for is looking for you.

 On that premature note, it was time for us to go.
-Before leaving the hotel room, subject to whatever might be looking for us, my wife and I said our goodbyes, but not before Lloyd laid a hand on my son and said a prayer for him in Sanskrit.
+Before leaving the hotel room, subject to whatever might be looking for us, my wife and I said our goodbyes, but not before Lloyd laid a hand on my son and said a prayer for him.
 The silent wonder in the boy’s eyes as life began to take shape in them was as inspirational as anything we’d heard the night before.
 Blessed indeed.

 (To watch the concert in full, click here.)